yazpik/SelfHosted-K8s-Lab/README.md

 ## Let's start with bootkube
 >Bootkube is a helper tool for launching self-hosted Kubernetes clusters.
-When launched, bootkube will act as a temporary Kubernetes control-plane (api-server, scheduler, controller-manager), which operates long enough to bootstrap a replacement self-hosted control-plane.
+>When launched, bootkube will act as a temporary Kubernetes control-plane (api-server, scheduler, controller-manager), which operates long enough to bootstrap a replacement self-hosted control-plane.

+>Additionally, bootkube can be used to generate all of the necessary assets for use in bootstrapping a new cluster.
+These assets can then be modified to support any additional configuration options.